dib-lab/2021-paper-ibd/manuscript.md

 Metagenomic sequencing data from communities of microorganisms contain information about specific strains present in a sample, but strain-resolved insights are lacking due to incomplete references or inability of current tools to retrieve such information [@doi:10.1186/s12915-019-0667-z].
 Here we use *strain* to refer to within-species variation that generates taxonomic grouping below the species level.

-Inflammatory bowel disease (IBD) is a spectrum of diseases characterized by chronic inflammation of the intestines that is likely caused by host-mediated inflammatory responses elicited in part by microorganisms [@doi:10.1053/j.gastro.2014.02.009].
+Inflammatory bowel disease (IBD) is a f disorders that are characterized by chronic inflammation of the intestines that is likely caused by host-mediated inflammatory responses elicited in part by microorganisms [@doi:10.1053/j.gastro.2014.02.009].
-IBD is cyclical with periods of active disease and remission.
-IBD manifests in three subtypes depending on clinical presentation, including Crohn's disease (CD), which presents as discontinuous patches of inflammation throughout the gastrointestinal tract, ulcerative colitis (UC), which presents as continuous inflammation isolated to the colon, and undetermined, which cannot be distinguished as CD or UC.
+IBD classically manifests in three subtypes depending on clinical presentation, including Crohn's disease (CD), which presents as discontinuous patches of inflammation throughout the gastrointestinal tract, ulcerative colitis (UC), which presents as continuous inflammation isolated to the colon, and undetermined, which cannot be distinguished as CD or UC.
-Diagnosis is often clinically difficult, with ramifications associated with over- or under-treatment that lead to decreased patient well-being.
+Diagnosis can be clinically difficult, with ramifications associated with over- or under-treatment resulting in patient morbidity associated with inappropriate treatment.
 Detection of microbial signatures associated with IBD subtype may lead to improved diagnostic criteria and therapeutics that extend periods of remission.
 However, such signatures have thus far remained elusive [@doi:10.1186/s12967-019-02174-1].

 The microbiome of CD and UC is heterogeneous, and studies that characterize the microbiome often produce conflicting results [@doi:10.1186/s12967-019-02174-1].
 This is likely in part driven by large inter- and intra-individual variation [@doi:10.1038/s41586-019-1237-9], but is also attributable to non-standardized laboratory, sequencing, and analysis techniques used to profile the gut microbiome [@doi:10.1186/s12967-019-02174-1].
 Dysbiosis is frequently observed in IBD, particularly in CD [@doi:10.1002/ibd.21319; @doi:10.1136/gutjnl-2013-304833; @doi:10.1016/j.chom.2015.09.008; @doi:10.1038/ctg.2017.58; @doi:10.1038/nature08821], however dysbiosis alone is not a signature of IBD [@doi:10.1038/s41586-019-1237-9].
-Dysbiosis is defined as a decrease in gut microbial diversity that results in an imbalance between protective and harmful microorganisms, leading to intestinal inflammation [@doi:10.1007/s00018-017-2509-x].
+*Dysbiosis* is defined as a decrease in gut microbial diversity that results in an imbalance between protective and harmful microorganisms, leading to intestinal inflammation [@doi:10.1007/s00018-017-2509-x].

 Strain-level differences may account for some heterogeneity in IBD gut microbiome profiles.
 A recent investigation of time-series gut microbiome metagenomes found that one clade of *Ruminococcus gnavus* is enriched in CD [@doi:10.1186/s13073-017-0490-5].